scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLAuditorOnAzure.md

 ### Confirm Scalar DL Auditor deployment

-* Make sure the auditor schema is properly created in the underlying database service.
+* Make sure the Auditor schema is properly created in the underlying database service.
 * You can check if the pods and the services are properly deployed by running the `kubectl get pods,services -o wide` command on the bastion.
-    * You should confirm the status of all auditor and envoy pods are Running.
+    * You should confirm the status of all Auditor and Envoy pods are Running.
-    * You should confirm the EXTERNAL-IP of Scalar auditor envoy service is created.
+    * You should confirm the `EXTERNAL-IP` of Scalar DL Auditor envoy service is created.

    ```console
     $ kubectl get pod,services -o wide